-Under no circumstances will Lykke Vanuatu Ltd be liable for any consequential, incidental, special, punitive or exemplary damages arising out of any use of or inability to use this site or any portion thereof, regardless of whether Lykke Vanuatu Ltd has been apprised of the likelihood of such damages occurring and regardless of the form of action, whether in Contract, Tort (including negligence), Strict Liability, or otherwise.
+Under no circumstances will Lykke Cyprus Ltd be liable for any consequential, incidental, special, punitive or exemplary damages arising out of any use of or inability to use this site or any portion thereof, regardless of whether Lykke Cyprus Ltd has been apprised of the likelihood of such damages occurring and regardless of the form of action, whether in Contract, Tort (including negligence), Strict Liability, or otherwise.

 The information contained in this site is intended for informational purposes only.
 Therefore it should not be regarded as an offer or solicitation to any person in any jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it would be unlawful to make such an offer or solicitation, nor regarded as recommendation to buy, sell or otherwise deal with any particular investment.
 You are strongly advised to obtain independent investment, financial, legal and tax advice before proceeding with any investment.
-Nothing in this site should be read or construed as constituting investment advice on the part of Lykke Vanuatu Ltd, or any of its affiliates, directors, officers or employees.
+Nothing in this site should be read or construed as constituting investment advice on the part of Lykke Cyprus Ltd, or any of its affiliates, directors, officers or employees.

 The nature of investment in Financial Instruments is such that not all Financial instruments are suitable for everyone unless they: